Rosehill, Cornwall

-Rosehill Manor is a Grade II* listed country house at Penzance in west Cornwall, England, UK.
+Rosehill Manor is a Grade II* listed country house in the civil parish of Penzance in west Cornwall, England, UK.
 The house was built in 1814 for Richard Oxnam (1768–1844) one of the three founders of the Penzance Bank in 1797, and altered and extended later in the 19th century.
 The deeds were destroyed by enemy action during World War II and in the latter part of the 20th century the house was the base for a riding stables.